SonySemiconductorSolutions/tof-ar-samples-basic/ReadMe.md

 <a name="about"></a>
 # About ToF AR

-ToF AR, Time of Flight Augmented Reality, is a toolkit library intended to aid in Unity application development for iOS and Android devices.
-ToF AR ToF AR mainly targets iOS / Android smartphones with ToF sensor, but it also works with Depth sensors other than ToF, such as Structured light method sensor.
+ToF AR, Time of Flight Augmented Reality, is a toolkit library for Unity providing application developers with tools to start building immersive worlds for iOS and Android devices.
+ToF AR mainly targets iOS and Android smartphones with a ToF sensor from Sony, but it also works with other depth sensors, such as structured light method sensors.

-As well as this ToF AR, Unity and compatible devices with ToF sensors are required to build and execute this sample application.
+As well as ToF AR, Unity and compatible devices with ToF sensors are required to build and execute the ToF AR Samples Basic application.

 Please see [the ToF AR Site on Developer World](https://developer.sony.com/develop/tof-ar) for ToF AR downloads and development guides, sample applications, and a list of compatible devices.